-Notification when a property of the virtual USB controller changes.
+Notification when a property of the virtual USB controllers changes.
 Interested callees should use IUSBController methods and attributes to find out what has changed.

-5.101 IUSBDevice
+5.130 IUSBDevice

 The IUSBDevice interface represents a virtual USB device attached to the virtual machine.